medvir/VirMet/docs/installation.md

 [Biopython](http://biopython.org/wiki/Main_Page).
 Go to the respective installation pages and choose your favourite method.
 For continuous integration on Travis we used conda (see [`.travis.yml`](./.travis.yml)).
-Finally, R is needed to run `covplot`.
+Finally, R packages ggplot2 and ggthemes are needed to run `covplot`.
+To install these, type `install.packages(c('ggplot2', 'ggthemes'))` inside the R console.